How Trump pulled together his most presidential moment

 "People are saying it was the best speech I've ever given," he told Newsmax CEO Chris Ruddy, who visited Trump in the Oval Office the day after the speech.

 Trump began work on the address two weeks ago at his Florida estate Mar-a-Lago, where he spelled out to aides the broad themes he wanted included in his address.
-Over the next two weeks, Vice President Mike Pence, chief of staff Reince Priebus, chief strategist Steve Bannon and policy adviser Steven Miller set to work forging a spate of broad ideas and themes into the hour-long address the President delivered Tuesday.
+Over the next two weeks, Vice President Mike Pence, chief of staff Reince Priebus, chief strategist Steve Bannon and policy adviser Stephen Miller set to work forging a spate of broad ideas and themes into the hour-long address the President delivered Tuesday.

 Aides insist the speech was entirely Trump's devising -- "We were more of a sounding board than anything else," said one top adviser -- but elements of his remarks contained clear fingerprints from his top aides.